pixelstorm/coding_guidelines_custom_builds/README.md

 1. Develop using php 7.4
 1. Use our [ git flow proceedure ](https://github.com/pixelstorm/git-flow)
 1. Use [ Underscores ](https://underscores.me/) as the starter theme or if using timber https://github.com/timber/starter-theme. or if using webpack https://github.com/carrieforde/_s-with-webpack
-1. Do what you have to do to Remain DRY - unless you feel its adding too much complication for too little gain.
+1. Use https://developer.wordpress.org/reference/functions/get_template_part/ and pass in the $ARGS to Remain DRY.
 1. Use svgs for icons and logos where posible.
-3. Develop locally deploy to a NOFOLLOW staging url.
+3. Develop locally (i recommend "flywheel local" https://localwp.com/ ) deploy to a NOFOLLOW staging url.
-4. Develop with define('wp_debug', true);
+4. Use Query Monitor as you develop, it will let you know of any errors;
 5. All text to be wrapped in either p, li or h1 to h3 tag. dont use divs to wrap text. use div for layout.
-6. Build a hardcoded, fully responsive html templates with html / scss / twig / php first before implementing advanced custom fields and dynamic data functionality.
+6. Develop the UI KIT first using existing and new gutenberg blocks and components.
+  - buttons
+  - titles
+  - info cards
+  - lists
+  - slideshows
+  - contact forms
+  - header and footer
-7. Use Advanced Custom fields & Gutenberg styled blocks to build custom content areas and fields
+8. Use Gutenberg styled blocks and if needed Advanced Custom fields to build custom content areas and fields
-8. Create an acf-json folder on your theme directory and keep changes to the acf field json under version control https://www.advancedcustomfields.com/resources/local-json/ https://www.awesomeacf.com/how-to-avoid-conflicts-when-using-the-acf-local-json-feature/
+9. Create an acf-json folder on your theme directory and keep changes to the acf field json under version control https://www.advancedcustomfields.com/resources/local-json/ https://www.awesomeacf.com/how-to-avoid-conflicts-when-using-the-acf-local-json-feature/
 1. Hide the custom fields option on the production site https://www.awesomeacf.com/snippets/hide-the-acf-admin-menu-item-on-selected-sites/